ysmilda/Advent-of-code/README.md

 # Advent-of-code

-My solutions to the Advent Of Code puzzles
+These are my solutions for the [Advent of code](https://adventofcode.com/) puzzles over the years.
+So far I've not been able to complete a full set of puzzles due to time limitations.